 As homeowners become more informed of the risks associated to higher than acceptable Radon levels in their homes and businesses, more and more Radon Mitigation Systems are being installed that successfully reduce the Radon levels in the inside air to a safe level.
 What many homeowners still do not realize is that Radon can also enter your home, and your body, through your home's water supply, often requiring a separate Radon Mitigation System capable of addressing this Radon issue before the water reaches your tap.

 Disaster Blaster is very proud to be an Industry Leader in the Mitigation and Restoration Industry, with a focus on Indoor Environmental Hazards such as Radon, Asbestos, Water Damage, and Mold.
-In further committment to assisting our customers and local community in resolving indoor environmental hazards in their homes and businesses, Gary Lyons from our offices has recently completed the "Radon in Water" course through Rutgers University, expanding our ability to address our customer's Radon concerns to Radon contamination in home water supplies.
+In further committment to assisting our customers and local community in resolving indoor environmental hazards in their homes and businesses, Gary Lyons from our offices has completed the "Radon in Water" course through Rutgers University, expanding our ability to address our customer's Radon concerns to Radon contamination in home water supplies.
 To our knowledge, we are the first company to offer this service to the Northeastern PA area.

 While Radon in water certainly carries a risk due to ingestion, it has also been shown to contribute to the airborn Radon level within the home, as water is run for showers or to do the dishes.
 As a result, it is recommended that high Radon levels in water supplies, much like high Radon levels in indoor air, be addressed properly through installation of a Radon Mitigation System.
 In a proposed rule, the Federal EPA has recommended that water supplies testing higher than 4,000 pCi/L of Radon have a Mitigation System installed.